kadena-io/pact/docs/en/pact-reference.md

 ```

 #### Keyset reference guards
-Keysets can be installed into the environment with `define-keyset`, but if you wanted to store a referenced
+Keysets can be installed into the environment with `define-keyset`, but if you wanted to store a reference
-keyset you would need to use a `string` type.
-To make environment keysets interoperate with concrete keysets
+to a defined keyset, you would need to use a `string` type.
+To make environment keysets interoperate
-and other guards, we introduce the "keyset reference guard" which indicates that a defined keyset is used.
+with concrete keysets and other guards, we introduce the "keyset reference guard" which indicates that a
+defined keyset is used instead of a concrete keyset.

 ```lisp
 (enforce-guard (keyset-ref-guard "foo"))